Axel Gnos

-Axel Gnos (born 30 April 2003) is a Swiss-French racing driver of Vietnamese descent, who drives for G4 Racing in the Formula Regional European Championship.
+Axel Gnos (born 30 April 2003) is a Swiss-French racing driver of Vietnamese descent.
+He won the European Endurance Prototype Cup in the LMP3 class as part of the 2024 Ultimate Cup Series.

 Career

 Lower formulae

 Gnos made his car racing debut in the 2018 Italian F4 Championship with AS Motorsport, where he raced in two rounds.
-In 2019 he drove in both the Italian and Spanish F4 championships, for Jenzer Motorsport and G4 Racing respectively.
+In 2019 he drove in both the Italian and Spanish F4 championships, for Jenzer Motorsport and G4 Racing respectively - the latter being founded by his father Patrick.
 He had a successful campaign in the Spanish series, where he finished on the podium twice and ended his season sixth in the drivers' standings.

 In 2020 Gnos once again competed in the Italian F4 Championship with G4 Racing, where he placed 23rd in the championship, having scored six points.

 Toyota Racing Series

 The Swiss driver raced in the Toyota Racing Series for Kiwi Motorsport at the start of the 2020 season.
 He scored 15 points and finished 18th in the standings, last of all full-time drivers.